 “One day, I spent almost the whole night looking on the internet for residential homes and, after finding several which I thought were suitable, I then realised that all of those homes were run by Choice Care Group.”

-After his foster parents visited the home, they were convinced that Rowan Cottage was the right place for him.
+After his foster parents visited the home, they were convinced Rowan Cottage was the right place.

 *Name changed to protect identity